Planning for Transportation Solutions

 In Fall 2013 the university explored several options for a campus bus loop for GUTS buses and shared those ideas at Planning 201.
 After evaluating each option and working with stakeholders, including Medstar Georgetown University Hospital, the university developed plans for a bus turnaround in the McDonough parking lot.

-The project will feature new bus shelters for the Rosslyn, Dupont, Law Center, and Arlington GUTS routes, and those routes will enter and exit campus via Canal Road.
-The Wisconsin Avenue stop and route will not change and will continue to use Reservoir Road.
-The project will also extend Library Walk; create a new pedestrian plaza with a Jack the Bulldog statue; include a rain garden; feature new benches and lighting; and create a more welcoming entrance to campus at Canal Road.
-The turnaround will still allow for tent space outside McDonough for university events.
+As of early Spring 2016, the Main Campus Bus Turnaround features new bus shelters for the Rosslyn, Dupont, Law Center, and Arlington GUTS routes via Canal Road.
+In addition, the project has extended Library Walk, creating a new pedestrian plaza to include a rain garden, new benches and lighting, and a more welcoming entrance to campus at Canal Road.
+The turnaround still allows for tent space outside McDonough for university events.